 But Overwatch 2 will include a full PvE campaign featuring actual missions with unique encounters and events instead of the more basic events we got in the first game.
 This aspect of the game will be fully fleshed out as much as the multiplayer portion and will feature its own unique skill trees for each of the playable heroes, as shown by Blizzard.

-Co-op can definitely make games a lot more interesting when done right or used in the right genre.
-Survival games are usually the greatest when it comes to co-op; find out more about a great upcoming survival game here: Sons of the Forest: Everything We Know!
+Co-op can make games much more interesting when done right or used in the right genre.
+Survival games are usually the greatest in co-op; find out more about a great upcoming survival game here: Sons of the Forest: Everything We Know!

 8. 5v5 Matches

-Instead of the traditional 6v6 that Overwatch players were typically used to, with Overwatch 2, Blizzard has made the decision to scale down the matches to 5v5 affairs.
-According to the devs, this is to promote and emphasize the role of each role in any given team and coupled with the balancing changes being made to the characters in Overwatch 2, we hope that it’s a decision that pays off.
+Instead of the traditional 6v6 matches, Blizzard has made the decision to scale down the matches to 5v5 affairs.
+According to the devs, this promotes the role of each role in any given team.
+It also couples with the balancing changes made to the characters in Overwatch 2.
+We hope that it’s a decision that pays off.

 9. New Game Modes